casangi/casadocs/markdown/calibration-and-visibility-data/uv-manipulation/averaging-in-split.md

 to average 2 channels of 1st spectral window selected and 3 in the second one.

 <div class="alert alert-warning">
 ALERT: When averaging channels **split** will produce negative channel widths (as reported by **listobs**) if frequency goes down with increasing channel number, whether or not the input channel widths are negative.
-The *band*widths and channel resolutions will still be positive.\"
+The *band*widths and channel resolutions will still be positive."
 </div>